Taibur-Rahaman/trash/ex-Jn.md

 ### 3.1 Causes

-Poverty in Bangladesh is multi-causal rather than driven by a single factor.

-**Environmental and climate factors** include cyclones, river erosion, and slower agricultural recovery after extreme weather. **Economic challenges**—especially inflation above nominal wage growth, unemployment, and unequal returns to skills—directly erode purchasing power. **Social and health barriers** such as high population density, out-of-pocket health spending, and limited vocational training restrict upward mobility. **Structural issues** like infrastructure gaps and regional disparity (Dhaka-centric growth versus lagging western and haor regions) keep productivity and market access uneven.
+No single cause explains poverty here; several forces work together.
+Cyclones, river erosion, and slow recovery after floods hit incomes in chars and coastal districts.
+Inflation that runs ahead of wages, unemployment, and the fact that skilled formal jobs pay much more than unskilled work all squeeze purchasing power.
+Dense population, medical bills paid out of pocket, and limited technical training block upward movement.
+Infrastructure is still thin in many areas, and growth has been Dhaka-heavy while western districts and haor regions lag.

 ### 3.2 Current Situation (2022 vs 2025)

-The presentation’s infographic *Poverty at a Glance* highlights a worrying reversal after 2022:
+Our *Poverty at a Glance* infographic shows a sharp worsening after 2022:

 | Indicator | 2022 | 2025 (projected / estimated) |
 |-----------|------|--------------------------------|